harry-honours-2025/harry-thesis-software/README.md

 these must be [preprocessed](#preprocessing) before solving can occur.

-Because ASP only supports integers, two options are available for the `roulingo convert` command.
-These define constant multipliers for converting real numbers into integers:
+Because ASP only supports integers, two additional options for `roulingo convert` define constant multipliers for converting real numbers into integers:

-- `--duration-factor` is 10 by default, and applies to all **temporal values**:
+- The `--duration-factor` is 10 by default, and applies to:
     - Arc traversal durations
     - Minimum pickup frequencies
     - Maximum transit durations

-- `--currency-factor` is 100 by default, and applies to:
+- The `--currency-factor` is 100 by default, and applies to:
     - Arc traversal costs
     - Revenues per unit